datarobot/batch-scoring/README.rst

  help                          Show help of usage. fast                          Experimental: faster CSV processor.
 Note: does not support multiline csv. stdout                        Send all log messages to stdout. auto_sample                   Override "n_samples" and instead use chunks of about 1.5 MB.
-This can improve throughput. encoding                      Declare the dataset encoding.
+This can improve throughput.
+On by default. encoding                      Declare the dataset encoding.
 If an encoding is not provided the batch_scoring script attempts to detect it.
 E.g "utf-8", "latin-1" or "iso2022_jp".
 See the Python docs for a list of valid encodings https://docs.python.org/3/library/codecs.html#standard-encodings skip_dialect                  Tell the batch_scoring script to skip csv dialect detection.
 ============================== ===========